Gillett Farmstead · Quitman, Texas

 • Heritage Grain Sourdough

 Baked with White Sonora and Rouge de Bordeaux — wheat varieties grown for centuries for flavor, not factory speed.
-Country sourdough, jalapeno cheddar, cinnamon raisin, and seasonal loaves that change throughout the year.
+Country sourdough, jalapeno cheddar and seasonal loaves that change throughout the year.
 Three ingredients.
 24-hour fermentation.
-Baked the morning of market.

 • Farm-Grown Seasonal Produce